antoninfaure/ML-higgs/README.md

 ## Data:

-The data sets required to train the prediction models we have implemented can be found in
+The data sets required to train and test the prediction models we have implemented can be found on AIcrowd: https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files

+To run our code, please download these files and put them in the same folder as our code files.

+## Implementations:
+The six functions we were asked to implement can be found in the implementations.py file.

+## Best model prediction:

+The script run.py produces the same predictions which we used in our best submission on AIcrowd, that is logistic regression after degree 2 expansion of the features with 4-fold data splitting.
+The csv file that is generated is called Predictions_Logistics_degree2_split4.csv.

+## Other model prediction algorithms:
+In order to run the other prediction algorithms we implemented, please follow the following instructions:
+- to run least squares, ridge regression, logistic regression, and regularized logistic regression (without the 4-fold split) : run the script run_all_models.ipynb
+- to tun logistic regression and regularized logistic regression with the 4-fold data splitting : run ML_Project_1_2.ipynb